ezrec/ucapp/cpu/ASSEMBLY.md

 The MASK argument defines the locations in the CAPP cell that will be stored to the channel bitstream, in LSB to MSB order.
 VALUE is ORed with the cell's data before sending to the channel bitstream.

+If MASK is omitted, all 32 bits of each CAPP cell is stored.
+If VALUE is omitted, it is assumed to be zero.

 Once all of the bits from MASK are stored from the first SELECTED and TAGGED CAPP cell, the cell's TAGGED bit will be set to false, and